vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Softmax.md

 Common use cases of softmax are primarily only multi-class classification problem, being used in the final output layer.
 Going more complex, it can be used in attention mechanisms to compute the attention weights.

+**Benefit of $e$**

+The cool thing about using $e$ in softmax, is the exponential increase in output it has in relation to an increase to inputs.

+Say we're aiming to optimize for the [[One hot encoding]], $[0, 1, 0, 0]$.

+If a model has a normalized logit of: $[.2222, .4444, .2222, .1111]$ as the final output, it's clear that the argmax, despite it being greater than the rest of the values, isn't very high compared to the rest as it should be.
+This might make it harder for a model to get accurate predictions consistently.

+But if we introduce the softmax, and we raise those values to $e$, the outputs end up being: $[0.1025,0.7573,0.1025,0.0377]$, where it's clear that the argmax is closer to the true class label, which then provides an increase in accuracy as a model is trained.

 **Difference Between Sigmoid:**

 While both sigmoid and softmax yield outputs between 0 and 1, the ability of Softmax to $\sum e^z$, allows for the computation of a probability as it's divided with $e^z$.
 Sigmoid on the other hand is defined as $\frac{1}{1 + e^{-z}}$ which is only able to compute a probability over 2 classes, $0$ or $1$.